flatironinstitute/sciware/33_SummerIntro/github1.md

 ## Today's Agenda

-- What is Git and GitHub?
+- What are Git and GitHub?
-- Setting up git and GitHub on your computer
+- Setting up Git and GitHub on your computer
 - Getting code off of GitHub
 - Putting code onto GitHub